Boils, Cysts, Ingrown Hairs, and 11 Other Skin Mysteries Explained

 Is it a skin tag?

-Skin tags are exactly what they sound like—tiny, soft skin-colored growths, Dr. Goldenberg says: “They often develop around the eyelids, armpits, groin or other areas that are easily rubbed or irritated.”
+What are skin tags?
+Well, they are exactly what they sound like—tiny, soft skin-colored growths, Dr. Goldenberg says: “They often develop around the eyelids, armpits, groin or other areas that are easily rubbed or irritated.”
 Medically known as acrochordons, skin tags are more common if you are overweight, pregnant, or have diabetes.
 They are not harmful.
 “If they bother you, a doctor can freeze, laser, or snip them off,” he says.
 These are the myths about skin tags you need to stop believing.

 Is it a hive?